MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Providers/FileSystem-Provider/Get-Content-for-FileSystem.md

 -----------
 This command gets the content of the Chapter1.txt file and displays it in the console.
 It uses the Path parameter to specify the name of the item.

-Get-Content actually passes the content down the pipeline, but because there are no other cmdlets in the pipeline, Windows PowerShell formats the contents and displays it in the console.
+Get-Content actually passes the content down the pipeline, but because there are no other cmdlets in the pipeline, PowerShell formats the contents and displays it in the console.

 ```